emixmh/excel-projects/bike-purchases/README.md

 ## Pivot Tables
 Pivot tables were used to aggreate data for charts and slicers that would be used in the dashboard.

-Tables aggregating Age Range and Commute Distance totals requirec manual sort order.
+Tables aggregating Age Range and Commute Distance totals required manual sort order.

 ![image](./images/static-pivot-tables.png)